DavideDAlessandri/Sensor_Skin/README.md

 ---
 ## Skin
 ### Requirements
 This folder contains the code for the skin.
 To update the code on the ESP32 microcontroller [Arduino IDE](https://www.arduino.cc/en/software) or  [Arduino CLI](https://www.arduino.cc/pro/software-pro-cli/) is needed.
 To program ESP32 with Arduino please follow this [tutorial](https://shop.m5stack.com/blogs/news/step-by-step-guide-how-to-program-esp32-with-arduino-ide).
+The libraries needed to compile the projects are available in the libraries folder.

 ### Usage
 This code reads the data of the sensors and sends them to the receiver via ESP-NOW.
 To send the data to a different receiver the MAC address of the receiver must be changed in the code: